JupiterOne-Archives/docs/knowledgeBase/Getting-Started_and-Admin/person-team-relationship.md

 This guide walks through the process of creating `Team` entities and mapping team members to the `Person` entities (that are already integrated via SSO/IdP providers) to each team.

-This can be accomplished by uploading a JSON/YAML document containing the `Team` entities either via the JupiterOne app UI or the platform API.Bryan
+This can be accomplished by uploading a JSON/YAML document containing the `Team` entities either via the JupiterOne app UI or the platform API.

 ## UI